mathroule/room-delete-entity-sample/README.md

 ### Database schema version 2
 ![Database schema version 2](./database-schema-version-2.png)

-## Convert and entity to a database view
+## Convert an entity to a database view
 Branch [convert-book-entity-to-view](../../tree/convert-book-entity-to-view): `Book` entity has been transformed to a database view.
 Room will not drop the table during the database destructive migration, but will try to delete the view.
 This lead to crash:
 ```